merve-kaftancioglu/GWSTA-/README.md

 Figure 4a (top): Total adapter content plot from MultiQC (manually trimmed every sample file) and 4b (bottom): Trimming of h3k4m1 b cell samples which are trimmed based on nf-core pipeline parameters.

-Both graphs indicate only 5% of the sequences, and those actually represent only the samples whose adapter contaminations are larger than 0.1%.
+Both graphs indicate only 5% of the sequences with adapter remnants, and those actually represent only the samples whose adapter contaminations are larger than 0.1%.
 This highlights that the approach for both the manual settings and pipeline defaults produced a good level of trimming outputs.

 ## Discussion